 What is a promotional products program or online company store? / What is a “program”?

 A promotional products program is a curated collection of logo merchandise (logo apparel, promotional merchandise, swag) made available to you and your buyers.
-Basically, it is a custom catalog of products designed to meet your needs and fulfilled by one or more partners on your behalf. iCoStore manages promotional programs for nearly a hundred companies.
+Basically, it is a custom catalog of products designed to meet your needs and fulfilled by one or more partners on your behalf. iCoStore manages promotional programs for nearly one hundred companies.
 The products in each of those programs are as individual as the brands they serve.
 They are a rightsourced combination of just-in-time, in-stock, and special order items that are picked just for you and made available online and through our various customer service channels.

 Why would I need an online company store?

 What are the requirements to set up a company store?

 Feel free to call us if you are not sure.
 In many cases, different departments purchase similar items, so you may not realize how much your company is actually spending.
 HR, Marketing, Procurement, Sales, and Communications & Event Services all purchase apparel and promotional items for different reasons.

 What are promotional products?

 Promotional products go by many names: swag, promo items, promo merchandise, logo gear, tchotchkes, trinkets, etc. They all refer to products that are decorated with your logo.
 Promotional products can be logo pens, drinkware, koozies, uniforms, calendars, golf balls and so much more.
 The one commonality is that they all have a logo.

 Promotional products are physical logo merchandise, branded with your logo to be sold or given away to spread awareness and positive associations with your brand.
 We offer more than 1,000,000 promotional products available from thousands of manufacturers—and it doesn’t stop there. iCoStore can also help you design and manufacture truly custom products that have never been seen on the market before.

 We already buy promotional products online.
 Why should we set up a company store?